ksolomon75/WP-Content-Sync/README.md

   - Selective syncing
   - Media syncing
   - Syncing custom post types
+- **Destination Mode**: Allows you to receive content from another WordPress site and import it into your site.

 > [!IMPORTANT]
-    > Any custom post types MUST already be set up on the destination site for this to work.
+> Any custom post types MUST already be set up on the destination site for custom post type syncing to work.
-- **Destination Mode**: Allows you to receive content from another WordPress site and import it into your site.

 ## Installation